How Does a Moment Last Forever: Celine Dion version

 Celine Dion had previously recorded the pop version of "Beauty and the Beast" with R&B artist Peabo Bryson; this song helped to establish her career as a music star in the Anglosphere.
 Menken asked her to be a part of the live action project as well by recording her own rendition of "How Does a Moment Last Forever", which would play over the end credits.
 Her version features a "swelling mix of piano, accordion and orchestral strings" and was recorded to an already existing music track that Menken had cut when the rest of the score was recorded.

+Background

 Dion initially had doubts about whether or not to record the song due to the recent death of her husband and manager René Angélil, who had previously helped her secure the 1991 pop duet.
 While ultimately accepting the opportunity, she said: "[The] first Beauty and the Beast decision was made with my husband.
 Now I'm making decisions on my own.
 It's a little bit harder.
 I couldn't say yes right away, because I felt like I was kind of cheating in a way".
 She eventually felt compelled to record the song because of the impact Beauty and the Beast has had on her career.
 According to her, "I was at the beginning of my career, it put me on the map, it put me where I am today".

-In May 2017, Dion added "How Does a Moment Last Forever" to the set list of her Las Vegas show, Celine.
-She also performed it during her 2017 European tour.
+Dion's vocal was produced by Humberto Gatica.